 15 Top-Rated Waterfalls in Oregon

 Nothing quite compares to the rushing display of gravity presented by a waterfall.
-Whether a tourist visiting for the first time or a long-term resident of the state, a waterfall hike is always a fun thing to do.
+Whether you're a tourist visiting for the first time or a long-term resident of the state, a waterfall hike in Oregon is always a fun thing to do.

-The Columbia River Gorge near Portland is one of the most popular waterfall-lined places to visit.
+The Columbia River Gorge near Portland is one of the most popular places to see waterfalls in Oregon.
 Several waterfalls also make a splash in Oregon's national forests.
 And whether you want to see a plunge, punch bowl, or collection of cascading drops, each season adds a different view and reason to visit.

 1. Multnomah Falls, Columbia River Gorge National Scenic Area

-The Columbia River Gorge National Scenic Area defines a large section of the Oregon and Washington border.
+The Columbia River Gorge National Scenic Area spans 80 miles of the western Oregon and Washington border.
 The area is rich in waterfalls, hiking trails, and stunning mountain views.
 One of the best ways to experience this international destination and popular attraction is to "waterfall-hop" throughout the area.

 Multnomah Falls is one of the most popular waterfalls to visit in the Columbia River Gorge and perhaps one of the most iconic natural attractions in the state.
 This impressive waterfall plunges for more than 600 feet to leave quite the impression on the ground below and anyone that visits.